 The After Party:

 Along the way, I began taking on students between tours and running music programs for summer camps.
 After the birth of my son, Jack, I decided to trade in the touring, original music game for the high-end cover band circuit.
 I currently perform gigs 3 to 5 nights a week with my band, heatedXchange, doing a mix of public and private shows.
 I also write and produce commercial music with partners in Sweden, as well as around the USA.
-When performing at weddings and corporate gigs, I perform all different genres and styles.
+When performing at corporate gigs, I perform all different genres and styles.
 I can pull from a list of over 300 songs ranging from funk, pop, rock, dance, country, standard and traditional hits.
-Now, at 34, I am eager to take all of these experiences and offer my knowledge to the next generation.
+In 2020 our song “Outbreak” was remixed by Grammy Award winning DJ Dave Audé and received global radio play.
+Now, in my late 30’s, I am eager to take all of these experiences and offer my knowledge to the next generation.
 Music is who I am and it is my greatest joy to teach it to others.